 - Counts as one of the 4 theory/composition requirements for the music major

 - Student needs to complete 3 additional theory/composition credits for the major

-- Passed the AP test with a 4 or 5 - does not have the credit on their Wesleyan transcript
+Passed the AP test with a 4 or 5 but Will not have the credit on the student's Wesleyan transcript

 - Student may begin theory coursework at a higher level